nacho319/internationalization/draft-ietf-nfsv4-internationalization.md

 character are combined with the hash being computed using a commutative associative operation, such as addition.

 To reduce false-positives, it is desirable to make the hash relatively wide (i.e. 32-64 bits) with the value based on base character in the upper portion of the word with the values for the combining characters appearing in a wide range of bit positions in the rest of the word to limit the degree that multiple distinct sets of combining characters have value that are the same.
 Although the details will be affected by processor cache structure and the distribution of names processed, a table of values will be used but typical implementations will be different in the two cases we are dealing as described in {{FORMI-table}}.

 As each sub-hash is computed, it is combined into a name-wide hash.
 There is no need for this computation to be order-independent and it will probably include a circular shift of the hash computed so far to be added to the contribution of the sub-hash for the new base or composed character.

 As described in {{FORMI-outline}} the appropriate full name hash will have the major role in excluding potential matches efficiently.
 However, in some small number of cases, there will be a hash match in which the names to be compared are not equivalent, requiring more involved processing.
 It is assumed below that a given name will be searching for potential cached matches within the directory so that for that name, on will be able retain information used to construct the full name hash (e.g. individual sub-hashes plus the bounds of each composite character.
 These will be compared against cached entries where only the full (e.g. 64-bit) name hash and the name itself will be available for comparison.

 ### Character Tables {#FORMI-table}

 The per-character tables used in these algorithms have a number of type of entries for different types of characters.
 In some cases, information for a given character type will be essentially the same whether the comparison is to be form-insensitive or case- insensitive.
 In others, there will be differences.
 Also, there may be entry types that only exist for particular types of comparisons.
 In any case, some bits within the table entry will be devoted to representing the type of character and entry, with provisions for the following cases:

 * For combining characters, the entry will provide information about the character's contribution to the composite character sub-hash in which it appears.

 * For case-insensitive comparisons, there needs to be special entries for characters, which, while not themselves combining characters, are the case-insensitive equivalents of combining characters.
 An example of this situation is provided in item EX6 within {{INFO-casei-ex}}.

 * For pre-composed characters, the entry needs to provide the initial hash value which is to be the basis for the sub-hash for the name substring including contributions for the base character together with contribution of included combining characters.
 In addition, such entries will provide, separately, information about the character's canonical decomposition.

 * For case-insensitive comparisons, there needs to be, for base characters, entries assigning each base character to the case-based equivalence class to which it belongs, although such entries can be avoided if the equivalence class matches the character (usually caseless and lowercase characters.

 * Also, for case-insensitive comparisons, there will need to be special entries for characters which multi-character string as case-insensitive equivalent of the base character.
 Examples of this situation are provided in items EX4 and EX5 within {{INFO-casei-ex}}.
 Such entries will need to have a hash-contribution that reflects the hash that would be computed for the multi-character string.

 * For form-insensitive comparisons, there will be special entries to provide special handling for those cases in which there are two canonically equivalent single characters.
 Such entries do not exist for case-insensitive comparison since this situation can be handled by a non-standard use of case mapping for base characters by placing these two characters in the same case-based equivalence

 In the common case in which a two-stage mapping will be used, there will be common groups of characters in which no table entry will be required, allowing a default entry type to be used for some character groups with entry contents easily calculable from the code point.

 * In the case form-insensitive comparison, this consists of all base characters, with the hash contribution of the character derivable by a pre-specified transformation of the code point value.

 * In the case case-insensitive comparison, this consists of all base character which are either caseless or equivalence class is the same as the code point, typically lowercase characters.
 As in the form-insensitive case, the hash contribution of the character is derivable by a pre-specified transformation of the code point value, which matches, in this case, the id assigned to the case-based equivalence class.

 ### Outline of comparison {#FORMI-outline}

 We are assuming that comparisons will be based on the hash values computed as described in {{FORMI-hash}}, whether the comparison is to be form-insensitive or both case-insensitive and form-insensitive.

 To facilitate this comparison, the name hash will be stored with the names to be compared.
-As a result, when there is a need to investigate a new name and whether there are existing matches, it will be possible to search for matches with existing names cached for that directory, using a hash for the new name which is computed and compared to all the existing names, with the result that the detailed comparisons described in Appendices {{<FORMI-base}} and {{<FORMI-combining}} have to be done relatively rarely, since non-matching names together with matching hashes are likely to be atypical.
+As a result, when there is a need to investigate a new name and whether there are existing matches, it will be possible to search for matches with existing names cached for that directory, using a hash for the new name which is computed and compared to all the existing names, with the result that the detailed comparisons described in Appendices {{<FORMI-base}} and
+{{<FORMI-combining}} have to be done relatively rarely, since non-matching names together with matching hashes are likely to be atypical.  **FIXME**

 Given the above, it is a reasonable assumption, which we will take note of in the sections below, that for one of the names to be compared, we will have access to data generated in the process of computing the name hash while for the other names, such data would have to be generated anew, when necessary.
 When that data includes, as we expect it will, the offset and length of the string regions covered by each sub-hash, direct byte-by-byte comparisons between corresponding regions of the two strings can exclude the possibility of difference without invoking any detailed logic to deal with the possibility of canonical equivalence or case-based equivalence in the absence of identical name segment.

 In the case in which the byte-by-byte comparisons fail, further analysis is necessary:

-* First, the associated base characters are compared, as is discussed in {{FORMI-base}}.
+* First, the associated base characters are compared, as is discussed in
+  {{FORMI-base}}.
 When doing form-insensitive comparison this is straightforward.
 However, when case-insensitive comparison is to be done, there is the possibility that the sub-hash boundaries of the two comparands are different, requiring that a common point in both comparands be found to resume comparison after a successful match.
 For either form of comparison, if a mismatch is found at this point then the comparison fails, while, if there is match, there must be a comparison of any following combining characters, as described below, before moving on to the region covered by the appropriate sub-string covered by the appropriate next sub-hash for each comparand.

-* If there is no mismatch as to the base characters, the set of associated combining characters (might be null) must be compared, as is discussed in {{FORMI-combining}}.
+* If there is no mismatch as to the base characters, the set of associated combining characters (might be null) must be compared, as is discussed in {
+  {FORMI-combining}}.
 If a mismatch is found at this point then the comparison fails.
 This may be because the sets of combining characters are different, because there are multiple copies of the same combining character in one of the string, or because the difference in combining character is not one that maintains canonical equivalence (due to combining classes).

 * When both comparisons show a match, the comparison resumes at the next substring, using a byte-by-byte comparison initially.
 If the comparison cannot be resumed because one of the strings is exhausted, the comparison terminate, succeeding only if both strings are exhausted while failing if only one of the strings is exhausted.

 ### Comparing Base Characters {#FORMI-base}

 In general, the task of comparing based characters is simple, using a table lookup using the numeric value of the initial character in the substring.
 When doing form-insensitive comparison this is the base character associated with the initial (possibly pre-composed) character, while for case-insensitive comparison it is the case-based equivalence class associated with that character.

 When doing case-insensitive comparison, issues may arise that result when there is a multi-character string that as the case- insensitive